Course Introduction to Programming

 Observations:

-- If we state all the elements of the array in the declaration, we can omit the size, as it will adjust to the number of elements present inside the keys:
+- If we are going to declare all the elements of the vector in its declaration, we can omit the size, as it will adjust to the number of elements present within the braces:

 int x[] = {1, 2, 3}; // x has 3 elements